Redocly/redocly-cli/docs/quickstart.md

 ## Now, get into it!

-* Take a look at [all of the available OpenAPI CLI commands](./commands/index.md).
+* Take a look at [all of the available Redocly CLI commands](./commands/index.md).
-* Fine-tune OpenAPI CLI through the awesome magic that is the [config file](./configuration/index.mdx).
+* Fine-tune Redocly CLI through the awesome magic that is the [config file](./configuration/index.mdx).
 * Get creative and head straight to [custom plugins and rules](./resources/custom-rules.md).